home-assistant/home-assistant.io/source/_integrations/lutron.markdown

 ### `lutron.press_button`

 Press a Keypad button.
-This is useful for the Alarm virtual button where pressing the button activates alarm mode and releasing the button clears the alarm mode.
+This is useful for the Alarm virtual button were pressing the button activates alarm mode and releasing the button clears the alarm mode.

 | Service Data Attribute    | Optional | Description             |
 |---------------------------|----------|-------------------------|